 After the Second World War, many Italians were brought to South Africa as prisoners of war and in this way the culture of pasta in South Africa was reaffirmed.

-Pierneef à La Motte gives traditional Cape Winelands Cuisine a modern interpretation and one such dish is a Savoury mushroom scented “snysels”.
-Serve it as a side to braised short ribs or enjoy as a light meal on its own.
-Enjoy with the 2014 La Motte Millennium.
+This Savoury mushroom scented “snysels”. is a delicioys side to braised short ribs or enjoy as a light meal on its own.
+Enjoy with the 2018 La Motte Millennium.

 Savoury mushroom scented “Snysels” Recipe

 Serves 4 main portions

 350 g “00” flour or Cake flour

 75 g butter, browned to a light nutty colour and flavour

 1 egg yolk

 2 g ground nutmeg

 1 L milk